 The city of Omaha sits in the heart of the Midwest and can be easy to overlook.
 I hadn’t thought much about visiting Omaha until I went on a road trip to Kansas for my mom’s birthday.
 To break up the drive, we spent two nights in Council Bluffs, Iowa, but day tripped into Omaha to explore.
-I didn’t have many expectations for Omaha.
-However, I was surprised how much I enjoyed my one day in Omaha.
+I didn’t have many expectations, but I was surprised how much I enjoyed my one day in Omaha.

 The Best Things to Do with One Day in Omaha